How to Choose the Best Soccer Cleats for You

 You don’t always have to pay top dollar to get the best features of these higher end cleats.

-Many of the shoes that are featured on my website are 2013 or 2014 models that are discounted now that we are in 2015.
 In my blog about my cleat collection, I detailed how I obtained really high quality, cheap soccer cleats buying formerly $200+ cleats for just $25.
-If you’re lucky and they have your size you can still get these cleats today!
+If you’re lucky and they have your size, you can still get these cleats today!

 Players want to know – should they buy cleats tailored to their position or playing style.
 Is it marketing hype or are there some genuine cleat features worthy of certain positions?

 In my opinion – a lot of the information about position specific shoes is marketing hype.
 I agree that the shoe does not make the player.
 That said – I believe there are some advantages to player position shoes.